faizulramir/nfc-tron/README.md

    - Restart the Smart Card service
    - Reconnect the NFC reader
    - Check device manager for any driver issues

+4. If TypeScript compilation fails:
+   - Ensure all dependencies are installed
+   - Check tsconfig.json for correct configuration
+   - Verify source files are in the src directory

 ## Contributing